Age of consent in Africa: Sierra Leone

-Sexual Offenses Act 2012 text

 Somalia

-Article 29 of the national constitution of Somalia defines a child as any individual under the age of 18, and stipulates that "every child has the right to be protected from mistreatment, neglect, abuse, or degradation.
-Homosexual sex is illegal.

 The Sexual Offenses Bill (2018) amended the existing penal code and established the age of consent to be 18 years.

 South Africa

-The age of consent in South Africa is 16 regardless of sexual orientation and/or gender, as specified by sections 15 and 16 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007.
+The age of consent in South Africa is 16 regardless of sexual orientation or gender, as specified by sections 15 and 16 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007.
 Section 15 ("statutory rape") prohibits the commission of "an act of sexual penetration with a child who is 12 years of age or older but under the age of 16 years", while section 16 ("statutory sexual assault") prohibits the commission of "an act of sexual violation with a child who is 12 years of age or older but under the age of 16 years".
 The law includes a close-in-age exception, so that sexual acts between two children where both are between 12 and 16, or where one is under 16 and the other is less than two years older, are not criminal.
-Children under the age of 12 are conclusively presumed by the law to be incapable of consenting, so a sexual act with a child under that age constitutes rape or sexual assault.
+There is a conclusive legal presumption that children under the age of 12 are not able to consent, so any sexual act with a child under that age constitutes rape or sexual assault.